 Mobile ads accounted for 70% of all digital ad revenue in 2020.
 More than that, mobile ad spending worldwide amounted to $199 billion.
-This value is set to reach $240 billion by 2022.
+This value is set to increase by $41 billion in 2022.

 18. 73% of companies are investing in design to differentiate their brands.

 Personalization is a must.
 If you wish to be unique and attract a vast audience, pay attention to the importance of website design, and create your own personal miracle.

 19. 94% of people say bad design is the main reason they don’t trust certain websites.